BNY, Payment Platforms

 After testing with 4 users, we found that our design changes were successful, however hinted at a different issue: not being able to understand data from a bigger picture.

-“Love it - it feels much easier to move around!
-But sometimes it feels like I can’t see the bigger picture”.
+I love the search feature, and use it every day.
+But sometimes it feels like I can’t see the bigger picture

 Insights & Analytics